List of NHL rivalries: Pittsburgh Penguins vs. Washington Capitals

+These two teams played in the Patrick Division together from 1981 to 1993, and have been part of the Metro Division since 2013.
+In total, the two teams have met 11 times in the playoffs.
+Despite trailing in nine of the eleven series, Pittsburgh has won all but the 1994 Eastern Conference quarterfinals and the 2018 Eastern Conference second round.
+The teams first met in the 1991 Patrick Division finals, when the Penguins defeated the Capitals in five en route to capturing the Stanley Cup.
+All six Stanley Cups championship seasons combined between Washington and Pittsburgh, have involved a playoff series against the other team.
+The rivalry has often involved consecutives series matchups such as 1991 and 1992, 1994, 1995, and 1996, and 2016, 2017, and 2018.

-More recently, with the drafting and emergence of Alexander Ovechkin in Washington, and Sidney Crosby in Pittsburgh, the rivalry heated up again, with controversial comments that Alexander Semin made about Crosby in the media and physical altercations taking place between Ovechkin and Malkin during games.
+With the drafting and emergence of first round picks Alexander Ovechkin in Washington, and Sidney Crosby in Pittsburgh, the teams have had controversial moments such as comments that Alexander Semin made about Crosby in the media and physical altercations taking place between Ovechkin and Malkin during games.
 One of the best series to date between the teams was the 2009 Eastern Conference semifinals, in which the Capitals took a 2–0 series lead before being defeated in seven games, ending with a 6–2 game seven loss at the Verizon Center.
 Just like in 1991 and 1992, the Penguins defeated the Capitals in the playoffs en route to the Stanley Cup.
-The two teams faced off at the 2011 NHL Winter Classic hosted in Pittsburgh at Heinz Field, with the Capitals emerging victorious 3–1, and a hit in the game resulted in Crosby missing nearly all of two seasons with concussion-related issues.
+The two teams faced off at the 2011 Winter Classic hosted in Pittsburgh at Heinz Field, with the Capitals emerging victorious 3–1, and a hit in the game resulted in Crosby missing nearly all of two seasons with concussion-related issues.
 Both teams completed their second playoff confrontation in the Ovechkin-Crosby era in the 2016 Stanley Cup playoffs with the Penguins winning in six games, again preceding Pittsburgh's fourth Stanley Cup title.
 In 2017, these two teams met again in the second round.
 Pittsburgh gained a 3–1 series lead only to see Washington win the next two games.
 The Penguins shut out the Capitals at Verizon Center in Washington, D.C. to advance to the Eastern Conference finals and eventually the franchise's fifth Stanley Cup.
 The two teams met again in the 2018 Stanley Cup playoffs in the second round for the third consecutive year.
 The Washington Capitals defeated the Pittsburgh Penguins in six games to advance to the Eastern Conference finals, and eventually win the Stanley Cup.

-As of the end of the 2024–25 season, Pittsburgh leads the regular season record, 125–103–16–7, and the playoff record, 40–28 against Washington.
+As of the end of the 2025–26 season, Pittsburgh leads the regular season record, 126–105–16–7, and the playoff record, 40–28 against Washington.